Team-Chorotega/Potato-Assessment-Application/README.md

 * The machine learning model must be downloaded using the link provided and put into the "python" folder of the application before use.
 * Currently the potatos must be set against a dark background with good lighting.
 * The reference object must be the left-most object in the image.

+If working on the app please contact Alexander Glenn about licensing